University Catalog

 • Students should meet the requirements of DASC 5300, DASC 5301, DASC 5302, before or in the same semester when they are enrolled in any other course for fulfilling MSDS degree requirements.

-• Students should only be enrolled in DASC 5309 or equivalent course after completing 15 credit hours in the MSDS program.
+• Students should only be enrolled in DASC 5309 or equivalent course after completing all core course requirements in the MSDS program.

 Courses